-Experts tell us that babies need sensory stimulation to grow and develop properly.
+Experts tell us that babies need sensory stimulation for proper sensory development as they grow.
 For new parents, knowing which stimulation is best can be difficult.
-With every book you read, documentary you watch, or auntie you ask, the question of what’s the best stimulation for baby seems harder and harder to answer.
+With every book you read, documentary you watch, or auntie you ask, the question of what’s the best baby stimulation seems harder and harder to answer.
 This post offers simple advice to put you on the right track.

 Growing little people is hard work

 On top of feeding, clothing, and caring for your little one (and yourself, and everyone else in the family), there are a lot of expectations laid upon you.
 You need to read baby the ‘right’ books.
 You need to ensure he watches only ‘appropriate’ television programs, listens to the ‘proper’ music, and plays most with the ‘stimulating’ toys.

 A quick Google search found tonnes of posts on how to make babies smarter and advertisements for educational baby products.
 This is obviously a popular topic in the parenting world.
 However, I also came across numerous studies showing how these ‘educational’ products don’t actually deliver the desired results.
 Remember Disney’s Baby Einstein?
 Well, in case you hadn’t heard, Disney was forced to offer refunds because babies were not actually getting smarter – as the products had claimed they would.

 Also, it is expensive to buy these products and toys.
 Not to mention that they just add clutter in the home, and eventually garbage in the landfill.
 So, how are you to ensure you give your baby the best learning opportunities?

 What is sensory stimulation and why should you care?